 - The role should be kicked off following the steps outlined here.
 The role and expectations for the role need to be clearly defined and written down in the form of a job description using this template.

 - The team and interviewers are aligned on role expectations and how we are going to measure those things.
 An interview plan must be created and predetermined structured interview questions should be asked to all candidates.

 - We ensure that the person we hire meets the expectations of the role.

-We can’t skip any of these steps for internal transfers; we maintain our usual high standards and expectations every step of the way for both internal and external candidates.
+We maintain our usual high standards and expectations every step of the way for both internal and external candidates.

 Having said that, internal candidates do have advantages in satisfying the requirements if they are interested in a role:

 - They have existing/valuable Sourcegraph knowledge and relationships, so they can ramp up faster.

 - We might already have important signals on the requirements, and confidence in those signals, based on their existing work at Sourcegraph.
 This makes an internal transfer less risky.

 - We understand how they align with and embody our values.

 Because of these, we encourage our hiring managers to consider internal candidates where possible.